 - Frames for greenhouses, carports, and raised garden beds

-CPVC and PVC visual differences
+CPVC and PVC Visual Similarities and Differences

 - PVC pipes are white or dark gray in color.